 New Yorkers are invited for a grand opening ribbon-cutting ceremony on April 26th at 12pm at the grounds’ new Harlem Oval.
 Attendees will be treated to activations from local community-based organizations, snacks, live performances and hourly tours of the space.

-To learn more about the project, visit the Central Park website.
+To learn more about the project, visit the Davis Center’s website.